microsoft/prose/README.md

 * Data wrangling samples in [WranglingSamples.sln](WranglingSamples.sln).
 This sample shows how to use the PROSE Data Wrangling API.
 * Program synthesis samples in [ProseSamples.sln](ProseSamples.sln).
 This sample shows how to instantiate the framework to build a synthesizer for a new DSL.
 * PROSE DSL authoring Tutorial in [DslAuthoringTutorial](DslAuthoringTutorial).
-This sample demonstrates in a step-by-step manner how to instantiate the framework to build a synthesized for a new DSL.
+This sample demonstrates in a step-by-step manner how to instantiate the framework to build a synthesizer for a new DSL.
 It is mainly used during PROSE workshops.

 Find guides for these sample projects here: [https://microsoft.github.io/prose/](https://microsoft.github.io/prose/)